wp-hotelier/wp-hotelier/readme.txt

 4. WP Hotelier - Admin calendar.

 == Changelog ==

+= 2.2.0 - 2020-03-13 =
+* Add - Add the possibility to name seasons.
+* Add - Add new option that moves both months in the datepicker.
+* Tweak - Several hooks for third party plugins.
+* Fix - Minor CSS fixes in admin.

 = 2.1.2 - 2020-01-27 =
 * Add - Allow extensions to know when reservation dates updated